MarkPearlCoZa/Blog_General/_pending-posts/2016-05-23-Public-vs-Published-Interfaces.md

 ---
 layout: post
 title: Public vs Published Interfaces
-tags: Refactoring
+tags: Code Refactoring
-category: General
+category: Misc
 ---
-Public vs published interface
+#### Public vs published interface

-There are no issues refactoring public methods/class names/ etc, provided you know all of the consumers of them.
+There are no issues refactoring public methods/class names/ etc, provided you know all of the consumers of refactored items.

-Don't refactor published ones when you do not know all the consumers of the name.
+Don't refactor published interfaces (often we call these apis) when you do not know all the consumers of that functionality.

-With published ones, you never know all the consumers
+**With published interfaces, you never know all the consumers**

 #### References ####